Considering a cash–out refinance?

 Cash-out refinance requirements

-To use a cash-out refinance, you’ll need to qualify for the loan based on your credit, your finances, and your property – just like homebuyers do when they get a new mortgage.
+To use a cash–out refinance, you’ll need to qualify for the loan based on your credit, your finances, and your property – just like homebuyers do when they get a new mortgage.

-Requirements for cash-out refinancing vary by lender and loan type.
+Cash–out refinancing requirements vary by lender and type of loan.
 But you can generally expect to need:

 - More than 20% equity in your home